mrodrig/objecdiff/README.md

 ## Features
 * Natively supports nested documents
-* Compares the objects and returns the key that has changed along with the original and new values
+* Compares the objects and returns the key that has changed along with the original and updated values